Capital One Venture X Rewards Credit Card review

 One of the most unique and appealing aspects of the Venture X card is its generous rewards rate not only on travel purchases like airline and hotel bookings – a feature common among luxury travel cards – but also on everyday spending.

-Along with the 10 miles per dollar you’ll earn on hotel and rental car bookings made via the Capital One Travel portal and the 5 miles per dollar you’ll earn on flights booked through the portal, you’ll get 2 miles per dollar on general purchases.
+Along with the 10 miles per dollar you’ll earn on hotel and rental car bookings made via the Capital One Travel portal and the 5 miles per dollar you’ll earn on flights and vacation rentals booked through the portal, you’ll get 2 miles per dollar on general purchases.

 While other luxury travel cards may match the Venture X card’s rewards rate on hotel and airline bookings, almost none can compete with its boosted rate on general purchases.
 Comparable cards that earn 2 to 5 points per dollar in categories like travel, dining and groceries tend to only earn just 1 point per dollar on general purchases.
 Meanwhile, though plenty of flat-rate rewards cards offer 1.5 or 2 points per dollar on all eligible purchases, they don’t carry bonus rewards rates in any specific spending categories.
 This makes the Venture X card’s rewards program truly unique and potentially very lucrative, especially for big spenders and frequent travelers.